 Part 3: Validating with the Customer Advisory Board

-Every 3 months, I run workshops with our Customer Advisory Board – 14 key customers who represent our target complexity and scale.
+I run quarterly workshops with our Customer Advisory Board (CAB) — 14 customers representing our target scale and complexity — to validate discovery decisions before we commit to build.

 Trust signals (explain-why, variance views, tolerance bands)